 Filing a Lawsuit Versus an Insurance Claim

 Your insurance claim will need to show how the driver was at fault for your accident and prove that your damages were caused by the accident.
 You’ll also need to deal with the insurance company, as they will look for ways to reduce what they can pay you.
-It usually requires the help of a truck accident lawyer to negotiate with the insurance company for a settlement that is actually fair to you.
+It usually requires the help of a truck accident lawyer to negotiate with the insurance company for a fair settlement.

 If you and your lawyer are not able to negotiate a good enough settlement with the insurance company, then you may decide to file a lawsuit against the at-fault party.
-Lawsuits can be very lengthy and expensive, so you will want to carefully weigh the pros and cons before suing.
+Lawsuits can be very lengthy and expensive, so you will want to weigh the pros and cons before suing carefully.

 Either Way, You Have Two Years

 It doesn’t matter whether you file an insurance claim or end up filing a lawsuit.
 The statute of limitations to bring legal action in either situation is two years from the date of your accident.
-To make sure you have sufficient time to seek the compensation you deserve, contact a truck accident lawyer today.
+Don’t wait until the last minute to begin building your case or filing your claim.

 Yes.
 If you were not at fault for the rear-end collision, you have the right to sue for compensation for your damages.
 In many situations, though, you might not even need to file a lawsuit.
 A personal injury lawyer can help you file an insurance claim to seek compensation before suing.